brien17/ProductionLineTrackerGUI/README.md

 There are many things that could be added to improve this project.
 The main things that I would like to improve are the utilization of the AudioPlayer and MoviePlayer classes.
 These are not used in the graphical user interface of the program, as they were included primarily to facilitate understanding of object-oriented programming concepts.
-In the future I would be interested in incorporating these into the main part of the program.
+In the future, I would be interested in incorporating these into the main part of the program.
 Additionally, the login and employee account system was added late into the development and could be better fleshed out and explained.

 ## Key Programming Concepts Utilized